datadryad/dryad-app/documentation/apis/embedded_submission.md

 directly in the tab where the author has been editing their manuscript submission.

-**** may need to include an API option about whether to redirect back;
-     not sure whether we can detect the difference between Dryad being opened in the same tab (when we would want to go back), or opened in a new tab (when we would want to close it)

 The author will then proceed through the normal Dryad submission process.
 They will be able to edit metadata that has been pre-populated by the journal, and upload any files.

-*** Are there parts of the Dryad submission screens that should be
-    removed? (e.g., navigtion menus)

-*** Are there features that should be added of the Dryad submission
-    screens? (e.g., an indicator that their manuscript submission is still in progress, or a link back to the manuscript system)

 When the data submission is complete, the author will be redirected back to the correct page in the manuscript system.